Postpartum Intimacy: What’s Safe After Giving Birth

 Communication: The Heart of Postpartum Intimacy

-Open dialogue is crucial for navigating what can you do sexually after giving birth, buddy.
-Your partner can’t guess your needs, so honest talks build trust, much like intimacy exercises for couples that deepen connection.
+Open dialogue is crucial for navigating postpartum sexual connection.
+Your partner can’t guess your needs, so honest talks build trust—much like intimacy exercises for couples that deepen connection.

 • Share Feelings: Discuss physical comfort, emotional readiness, and fears to align expectations.